selsamman/proxily-doc/docs/API/observable.md

 |transaction| An optional transaction|
 |returns| A proxy for the targetIn of the same type |

-The proxy automatically extends its effect by creating other proxies for objects as they are referenced and replacing the references with a references for a proxy to the object.
-This means that an entire tree of state need only be made observable at the root.
-Generally makeObservable is used centrally to produce long-lived objects for a store.
-In some cases shorter lived observable components may be needed within a component in which case **useLocalObservable** is used.

-The proxy performs these functions on objects:
-* Binds methods to the object so they can be used without an object reference
-* Handles the memoization of any methods annotated as being memoized.
-* Track references to properties in conjunction with **useObservables** or **observe** to enable reactions such as re-rendering when tracked properties are mutated.
-* Considers the top level method call to be an "action" for devtools purposes

-Note: makeObservable may be used to take an already observable object and make a new copy of it that is part of a transaction
+**makeObservable** is generally used outside of components at the start of the application to create long-lived observable objects that represent your store.
+Observable objects may also be created for shorter live objects, tied to a component using [**useLocalObservable**](#uselocalobservable)

 ## useObservables ##
 ```typescript
 useObservables(options? : ObserverOptions) : void
 ```
-Tracks usage of any properties of objects made observable through **makeObservable**.
-If any properties referenced during the course of the render are changed the component will be re-rendered.
-It will also re-render the component if any child properties of a referenced property are modified.
-This is to conform with the immutable conventions for re-rendering when state changes.
-Properties that referenced directly in the render code or in any synchronous functions called by the render code are tracked.

-**useObservables** must only be used in a React functional component and must conform to the rules of hooks in terms of always being called in the same order relative to other hooks that may be used by the component.

-See [observer](#observe) for more details on the ObserverOptions.
-The one that is appropriate for consideration in components is **notifyParents**.
-It defaults to false meaning that your component will not re-render because it is observing a parent property and one it's child properties is mutated.
-If you set it to true ```useObservables({notifyParents: true})``` then a reaction paradigm similar to Redux is followed whereby components referencing parent properties are re-rendered even if a chhild orhose properties is mutated.
-This could be useful in edge cases where you have child components that are not Proxily-aware and you want to rerender child components any time a property or descendent property is mutated.
+Tracks usage of any observable objects and re-renders the component when any of those properties are mutated.  **useObservables** must only be used in a React functional component.
+For class based components use [**bindObservables**](#bindobservables).
+Outside of components use [**observe**](#observe).

+See [observer](#observe) for more details on the **ObserverOptions**.
+One relevant option,  **notifyParents** can be set to true to force re-rendering even when children of tracked properties are mutated.
+Can be useful if you have child components that don't know about Proxily but still need to be re-rendered when data changes.

 ## useObservableProp ##
 ```